mcibique/vue-testing-examples/README.md

 // !warning: this is wrong!
 ```

-If you try to use `firstName` or `lastName` in the template, you will only get undefined values, because these values were not reactified by Vue.
+If you try to use `firstName` or `lastName` in the template, you will only get undefined values, because these values were not made reactive by Vue.
 Vue can't detect new or deleted properties, see [caveats of reactivity](https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats).
 However you can use `Vue.set()` to change this behavior:

 ```js
 beforeEach(function () {